Frequently Asked Questions

-- We currently process data for selected water data providers in each state and territory.
+We currently publish data for selected water data providers in each State and Territory.
 We are working to increase the number of water storages shown on this site and to expand the coverage of Australia's cities and supply systems.
 We will announce new water storages as they are added.

 The initial focus is on publicly-owned water storages that can hold at least 1000 ML of water.
-The site currently includes storages which are associated to capital cities and key supply systems as well as to states and drainage divisions (Hint: if you can't see storages associated to any of these place try clicking on the icons on the left hand side above the map or type in the name of the storage or place in the box next to the search button).
+The site currently includes storages which are associated to capital cities and key supply systems as well as to States and drainage divisions.
+If you can't see the storage you are looking for, try clicking on the icons on the left hand side above the map or type in the name of the storage or place in the box next to the search button.

 - When I choose the city button, I can see capital cities and other places.
 What are these other places?

-- Why are the numbers you are reporting different to those reported by the water utilities?
+- Why are the numbers reported by the Bureau different to those reported by the water utilities?

-- We have standardised all data received from suppliers across Australia.
-In doing so, some figures will be different (see the glossary for the description of volume reported).
-Typical reasons for difference include:
+We standardise all data received from suppliers across Australia.
+Some figures will be different (see the glossary for the description of volume reported) for reasons including: